Getting started

 # React Router

-React Router nested routes feature is ideal for federated applications as it enables highly composable and decoupled UI.
+React Router nested routes feature is ideal for modular applications as it enables highly composable and decoupled UI.
 For a more in-depth explanation, refer to this article.

 # Module registration